 The Gaddesby Gallop is a 5 1/4 mile cross country race held on a Saturday morning before Christmas.
-This year, 2013, it will be held on Saturday 14th December.
+This year, 2013, it was held on Saturday 14th December.
 For more details of this years event see the Gallop 2013 web page.
 For latest news see our Facebook page.

 It was first held in 2002 along a route between Gaddesby, Barsby and Ashby Folville – devised by Jeff Bodycott and Dave Ford.
 The course was slightly lengthened the following year and officially incorporated the dew pond – through which eventual winner John Collingham had led the first race.
 The route also incorporates a length of 4′ diameter drainage pipe and a wade along a length of the Gaddesby Brook.